epfl-ada/ada-2022-project-teamdream/README.md

 ## File structure
-In order to make our proposal clearer, we have decided to separate our first analyses into several notebooks.
+In order to make our proposal clearer, we have decided to separate our first analyses into three notebooks, one for each part.
 - `pre_processing.ipynb`: part 1
 - `temporal_analysis.ipynb`: part 2
-- `sentimental_analysis.ipynb`: part 3
+- `textual_reviews_analysis.ipynb`: part 3

 The datasets that we will use are stored into the zip file `final` In that file we put the result of our pre-processed data (part 1).